 You Can Search For Hashtags; Which Your Audience Would Be Likely To Use; such as #campinggear and #sportswear, and then start interacting.

+Retweet Others’ Posts With Your Own Commentary; Ask Them Questions, And Engage; So That They Know Who You Are.
+That way, they’ll be more likely to think of you, the next time they’re looking for sports wear or camping gear.

-: Staying consistent is ultimately more important; than which platform you decide to use.
+And Remember: Staying consistent is ultimately more important; than which platform you decide to use.
 Just Work On Growing A Strong Online Presence on one or two Social Media Platforms; rather than trying to win them all!

 And Since Your Ultimate Goal Is To Draw Visitors To Your Own Website, make sure The URL is clearly listed in your Bio; and directs people to your Homepage or Contact Form.